 1. The first known recipe for what we call “chili” comes from the Aztecs in 1519.
 The recipe, recorded by one of Hernan Cortés’s underlings, contained only tomatoes, salt, and chiles, and was traditionally prepared—but not eaten—the night before a major battle.
 The meat, you see, was to be the flesh of conquistadors.
 I have no idea if that’s true, but it somehow seems both plausible and implausible at the same time.

-Centuries later, American frontiersman would make dried bricks of beef, chili peppers, and spices, later rehydrated on the trail.
-The idea was subsequently (re)appropriated in the early 20th century, when consumers could purchase “brick chili” at their local greengrocer.
-Why it is that more foodstuffs do not come in brick form?
+Centuries later, American frontiersman would make dried bricks of beef, chili peppers, and spices, to be rehydrated on the trail.
+The idea was subsequently (re)appropriated in the early 20th century, when consumers could purchase “brick chili” at their local greengrocer, which once again raises the question of why more foods are not sold in brick form.
 Chili’s growing foothold in US cuisine owed much to its popularity in San Antonio, where “chili queens” hawked their wares nightly in the town square, until “the man” shut down the queens for assorted health code violations in 1937.
 Nonetheless, “chili parlors” sprouted up across the US, firmly entrenching the dish in the gustatory zeitgeist.

 The hottest chili on record is made with the Merciless Pepper of Quetzalacatenango: the Guatemalan insanity pepper…grown deep in the jungle primeval, by inmates at a Guatemalan insane asylum.